MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/cloud-migration-sql-connection-ir-SL.md

 5. Go back to the **Register Integration Runtime (Self-Hosted)** page and paste the key value in authentication key box, then select **Finish**.
 6. Go back to **Cloud Migration Setup** and select **Next**.

-Once you choose **Next**, a new pipeline is created in the Azure service.
-This operation takes less than a minute to complete, in most cases.
-If you want to test your SQL string, open the **Microsoft Integration Runtime Configuration Manager**, and then choose the **Diagnostics** menu option.
-From there, you can test to see if the connection is good.
+After you select **Next**, a new pipeline is created in the Azure service.
+This operation usually takes less than a minute.
+To test your SQL string, open the **Microsoft Integration Runtime Configuration Manager** and select the **Diagnostics** menu option.
+From there, you can test the connection.